grubtub19/KochSnowflake/README.md

 # Description

 This is a project from my Graphics class at University.
 You input the number of iterations and side length.
-The program draws a Koch Snowflake in OpenGL (using JOGL).
+The program draws recursively a Koch Snowflake in OpenGL (using JOGL).
 It also outputs information about parimeter length and area for each iteration.

 # Report